 5. Discover more about the Jacobites

 Are you fascinated by the history featured in Outlander?
 Would you like to know more about 18th century Scotland and the Jacobite Risings?
 Then follow the Jacobite Trail to discover the places in Scotland associated with Bonnie Prince Charlie and his Jacobite supporters.
-Build your own itinerary, including a visit to the Glenfinnan Monument, or use our Jacobite trip planner as a guide.
+Build your own itinerary, including a visit to the Glenfinnan Monument.

 6. Have an elegant Afternoon Tea